 What Should I Look For?

 When choosing shoes to wear while pregnant, try to keep the following things in mind.

 - Slip-on: Slip-on shoes are a pregnant woman’s best friend.
 Not only do they allow swollen feet to get in and out easily, but you don’t have to figure out how to bend over and tie them.

 - Rubber soles: Rubber is a fantastic shock absorber and can help alleviate some of the joint discomfort associated with pregnancy.
 They also provide great grip which can help you avoid slips and falls.

 - Low heel: A low heel offers more stability than a high heel, and more support and protection than ballet flats.

 - Arch support: To prevent foot pain, choose a pair of shoes with good support in the arch, which is in the center of the bottom of your foot.

-Here are our 10 practical (and cute!) shoes for pregnant women for 2018:
+Here are 10 practical (and cute!) shoes for pregnant women:

 These sneakers are super fashionable, and you don’t even have to lace them up.
 They’re designed as slip-ons and even have air-cooled memory foam inside to help you stay comfortable.